josealexandre-mecai/img-processing-2022/README.md

 |Rand For|__0.2946__|__0.1244__|0.1466    |
 |XGBoost |0.2425    |0.1163    |__0.1634__|

+### Image Features used as input in Machine Learning - Training Results

+Next we present the results of the overall accuracy for the predictions made by the models and highglight in __bold__ the best results for each image set.
+The Random Forest model fed by the features extracted by the LBP got the best overall accuracy for the Original image set.
+BRISK features got the best overall accuracy for the Balanced, Segmented and Balanced/Segmented image sets, using the Random Forest model for them all.

+BRISK is the method that showed overall best accuracy results considering all the image sets.
+It also was the less affected by the reduction in the accuracy caused by the class balancing.
+Segmenting the object from the background produced great increase in the GLCM accuracy.

 #### Predictions accuracy in the test dataset
 |      |Original  |Balanced  |Segmented |Balanc+Seg|
 |------|----------|----------|----------|----------|